ArXiv

-arXiv (pronounced as "archive"—the X represents the Greek letter chi ⟨χ⟩) is an open-access repository of electronic preprints and postprints (known as e-prints) approved for posting after moderation, but not peer reviewed.
+arXiv (pronounced as "archive"—the X represents the Greek letter chi ⟨χ⟩) is an independent, open-access repository of electronic preprints and postprints (known as e-prints) approved for posting after moderation, but not peer reviewed.
 It consists of scientific papers in the fields of mathematics, physics, astronomy, electrical engineering, computer science, quantitative biology, statistics, mathematical finance, and economics, which can be accessed online.
 In many fields of mathematics and physics, almost all scientific papers are self-archived on the arXiv repository before publication in a peer-reviewed journal.
 Some publishers also grant permission for authors to archive the peer-reviewed postprint.
-Begun on August 14, 1991, arXiv.org passed the half-million-article milestone on October 3, 2008, had hit a million by the end of 2014 and two million by the end of 2021.
+Begun on August 14, 1991, arxiv.org passed the half-million-article milestone on October 3, 2008.
+By the end of 2014, it had surpassed one million articles, and it reached two million by the end of 2021.
 As of November 2024, the submission rate is about 24,000 articles per month.

 History

 A screenshot of the arXiv taken in 1994, using the browser NCSA Mosaic.
 At the time, HTML forms were a new technology.